wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 It's built on top of former landfill in an earthquake-prone area.
 But it's certified LEED Platinum -- the highest rating in the US.

-It's part of a whole downtown re-development that includes the Salesforce Transit Center under a 5 acre park.
+It's part of a whole downtown re-development that includes the Salesforce <strong>Transit Center</strong> under a 5 acre park.
+It's among many <a target="_blank" href="https://employbl.com/">other tech companies in San Francisco</a>.

 Salesforce corporate address is "The Landmark @ One Market".
 See https://www.salesforce.com/company/locations/